America’s Militarized Police

 I got a text from Josh on Tuesday at 8.26 p.m.

-I just fixed my lawnmower by replacing the carburetor and gas line, started on the first pull.
+I just fixed my lawnmower by replacing the carburetor and gas line, started on the first pull, and then I replied eventually, I put a radiator and a VW Jetta in my 30s.

-It's the only like.
+It's the only

-Real manly thing I've ever done.
+real manly thing I've ever done.
+He said, bam.

+All right, we should probably get back.
 We had to have a laugh at some point.

 So that part's over.
+That's it.

 That's the one laugh, everybody.
+Be quiet.

-Back to smartphones changing the game because all of a sudden, obviously, people can see this stuff on social media with their own two eyes
+Back to smartphones changing the game because all of a sudden, obviously people can see this stuff on social media with own two eyes much more than before.

 And in the mid-2010s, in 2014, the Ferguson protests were a really good example of this kind of happening.
+They were protesting after Michael Brown was killed by Officer Darren Wilson.

-the Obama administration declined to prosecute that, and police got really aggressive on these protests.
+The Obama administration declined to prosecute that.
+And police got really aggressive on these protests.

 They were, you know, the armored trucks came in, snipers came in, those flashbang grenades that Josh loves talking about, and tear gas.